Popmotion/popmotion/packages/popcorn/README.md

 # Popcorn

-A collection of utility functions for common animation use cases.
+Popcorn is a collection of utility functions for UI developers and animators.